robertwmartin/energam-gmdb/classes-subclasses-5e.md

 - If a line does not have an entry in the **Class Name** or **Source** column, that indicates it is the same Class or Source as the previous entry

 ### Sources ###
-- MCDM - refers to the MCDM custom class Illrigger (link)
+- MCDM - refers to the third-party custom class Illrigger from MCDM (link)
 - PHB 2024 - refers to the official 2024 version of the Player's Handbook (link)
+- RoS - refers to the third-party supplement Ruins of Symbaroum from Free League (link)
 - SCGD - refers to Sebastian Crowe's Guide to Drakkenheim (link)
 - SRD 5.1 - refers to the version 5.1 of the 5e System Reference Document (link)
 - TCoE - refers to the official Tasha's Cauldron of Everything (link)